Paradoxdotexe/vade-mecum/src/pages/docs/docs.md

 Combat will persist for a number of rounds until one side concedes or parishes.
 In every round of combat, each character will take a turn in order of initiative.
-During their turn, a character can take Movement and take up two Actions (in any order or configuration).
+During their turn, a character can take Movement and up to two Actions (in any order or configuration).

 > Each round of combat is roughly equivalent to 6 seconds of World time.